boriswart/student-workbook/src/reflections/wk5/day4.md

 much thought .....  much tense discussion .....

-<b>lowly me currently being ostrasized from the group:</b> I am doing the post draw function which responds from a onclick from the page view of thumbnail posts so if there is to be a loding of poxyState from back end it would be my function that would call for that.
+<b>lowly me currently being ostrasized from the group:</b> I am doing the post draw function which responds from a onclick from the page view of thumbnail posts so if there is to be a loading of poxyState from back end it would be my function that would call for that.
 How then are you doing this?!

 <b>Authoritative team Lead:</b>  Just do it this way we will be taking care of that in the back-end..